 How to Use the Mental Health Referral Service

-- Then, we will research mental health providers in your area to find 1 or 2 that meet your family’s need and have openings.
-This process can take longer than a week.
-We will give you details on how to contact the providers we recommend.
+- The referral specialist will research mental health providers in your area to find 1 to 2 providers that meet your family’s needs.

 The database includes:

 - If the mental health provider has openings for new patients

 - Provider’s specialties and the types of treatment offered

 - Which health insurance or state programs cover the provider